fdesanti/HYPERION/README.md

 # `HYPERION` - HYPer-fast close EncounteR Inference from Observations with Normalizing-flows

-HYPERION is pipeline based on [Normalizing Flows](https://arxiv.org/abs/1912.02762) for the detection and Parameter Estimation of gravitational waves from [Close Encounters](https://arxiv.org/abs/1909.02143)
+HYPERION is a pipeline based on [Normalizing Flows](https://arxiv.org/abs/1912.02762) for the detection and Parameter Estimation of gravitational waves from [Close Encounters](https://arxiv.org/abs/1909.02143)

 ## Installation